Technorely/tendermint/docs/spec/blockchain/encoding.md

 ## Amino

-Tendermint uses the proto3 derivative [Amino](https://github.com/tendermint/go-amino) for all data structures.
+Tenderely uses the proto3 derivative [Amino](https://github.com/tendermint/go-amino) for all data structures.
 Think of Amino as an object-oriented proto3 with native JSON support.
 The goal of the Amino encoding protocol is to bring parity between application logic objects and persistence objects.